andres-canello/AzureADAuthMethods/README.md

 # Authentication Methods API

 This PowerShell module simplifies managing Authentication Methods for Azure AD users.
 The module calls the Authentication Methods Graph API endpoints to perform common operations.

-#  To use this module, please take the following steps:
+To use this module, please take the following steps.

 #   Register an Azure AD application with permissions to call the API .